pulumiverse/pulumi-sentry/docs/_index.md

 layout: overview
 ---

-The Sentry provider for Pulumi can be used to provision anything in [Sentry](https://sentry.io).
+The Sentry provider for Pulumi can be used to provision Teams and Projects in [Sentry](https://sentry.io).

-The Sentry provider must be configured with credentials to deploy and update resources in Sentry.
+The Sentry provider must be configured with credentials to create and update resources in Sentry.

 ## Example